 They wanted it to be a useful resource for marketers still dabbling with inbound marketing.

 The two co-founders would go on to release a series of tools and resources that they thought were useful to inbound marketers.

 The next step was to create a cloud-based platform where all these resources and features would be housed.
 That way, HubSpot was formed.

-HubSpot stuck out because they approached inbound marketing from a more holistic angle.
+HubSpot stuck out because it approached inbound marketing from a more holistic angle.
 Everything, from email marketing to blogging and social media marketing, was combined into a single platform, making it an all-rounded inbound marketing tool.

 5 Top Reasons Why You Should Use HubSpot

 Marketing and Sales Together

 They feed off each other.
 However, it’s only until recently that people started considering them as a unified entity.

 Before that, companies used marketing tools to drive and distribute leads, after which they would add the leads to a CRM system to complete the sales process.

 In other words, the connection between marketing and sales was a distant one.